Daeen/Daeen/README.md

  ### I'm Daeen Kabir.
 ---
+Graduated from Korea Advanced Institute of Science and Technology (KAIST), with a major in CS, minor in EE, and semi-minor in AI.

-I'm an aspiring machine learning engineer and researcher, with keen interest in language and vision-related tasks, transformers and associated multi-modal architectures.
+Aspiring machine learning engineer and researcher, with keen interest in 3D vision and embodied AI agents.
 I also have hands-on implementation background in deep learning architecture and machine learning pipelines, and extensive knowledge on many deep learning methods.

-I'm currently a 4th year undergraduate student of computer science (major) and electrical engineering (minor) in Korea Advanced Institute of Science and Technology (KAIST).

 Also check out my [Wesbite](https://daeen.github.io/)

 ---